 How to choose antivirus software that suits your company

 Antivirus software protects your business from cybercrime.
-How do you decide which program is right for your company?
-Security expert Mark Kolk explains what to look for when choosing antivirus software.
+Which virus scanner is right for you depends on the digital information your business stores.
+Discover how antivirus software works and what to look for when choosing one.

 What is antivirus software?